Skip to content

 ELIZA GOLDSTEIN

-Eliza Goldstein is a second-year undergraduate student majoring in Psychology with a minor in Global Health.
+Eliza Goldstein is a third-year undergraduate student pursuing a Bachelors of Science in Psychology with a minor in Global Health.
 She is interested in clinical and social psychology, specifically the intersections and variance of psychopathology among differing cultures.
-After completing her undergraduate degree, she plans to pursue a Ph.D. in Clinical Psychology.
-Outside of research, she enjoys biking, reading, and spending time with her friends.
+After completing her undergraduate degree, she plans to pursue a Ph.D. in Clinical or Counseling Psychology or a Masters.
+Outside of research, she enjoys teaching spin classes, reading, biking, and spending time with her friends.

 R